 Software Entropy

-I wanted to write this blog to define the necessary scope of “software entropy” and precisely what “software entropy” captures as a behavior of software.
-A lot of people learn about this concept throughout college or the workplace, but I feel that there isn’t a clear enough conceptual.
+I wanted to write this blog to define the necessary scope of “software entropy”.
+A lot of people learn about this concept throughout college or the workplace, yet it remains conceptually vague.
+Misunderstanding software entropy often leads to a sense of hopelessness against it.
+By some magic, a software codebase will decay into an incredible mess littered with arcane logic.

 What is Software Entropy?

 Google defines it as follows: “Software entropy is a term used to describe the natural degradation of software systems over time.”
-The problem is that it is not the binary of the software that is somehow bit-flipping as you don’t touch it for a while.
+The problem is, software entropy is not the bit-flipping of code as you don’t touch it for a while.
+It’s the “understanding” of the abstractions being lost to time.
+Viewing it from an abstraction framing allows people to deal with software entropy in a pragmatic way.

 Complexity and Entropy

-For example, the code that got the rocket to the moon dealt with essential complexity, such as the calculations and controls needed to navigate the rocket ship accurately, and accidental complexity, such as the coordination and maintenance of software development.
-“Software entropy” is of the latter kind.
+Borrowing from the concepts of “accidental” and “essential” complexity.
+Software entropy would be classified under the former.
+For example, the code which got the rocket to the moon dealt with essential complexity in the calculations and controls needed to navigate the rocket ship accurately.
+The developers dealt with accidental complexity in the coordination and maintenance of software development.

-To oversimplify and be tautological: “good design + good code + good documentation = no software entropy.”
+To oversimplify and be tautological: “good design + good code + good documentation = no software entropy.

 Citations